Programming-0101/TheBook/_old/_manuscript/topic-J.md

 1. Aggregator – The Aggregator class supports static methods for doing various types of aggregation on Numbers.
 (Numbers is a supplied class that stores a series of real values that can be obtained by calling getNext().)
 The common aggregations of totalItems(), averageItems(), maxValue() are given as examples of simple looping.
 2. Math – fibonnacciNumber() and isPerfect()
-3. Fraction – The fraction example is now enhanced to simplify the fractional value by finding the greatest common denominator of the fraction’s numerator and denominator.
+3. Fraction – The fraction example is now enhanced to simplify the fractional value by finding the greatest common denominator of the fraction's numerator and denominator.
 4. GuessingGame – This example uses a supplied class called SecretNumber, which picks a random whole number between a specific range.
-An instance of the SecretNumber is passed to the constructor of the GuessingGame, and the GuessingGame’s guess() method attempts to get the correct guess within a specified number of tries.
+An instance of the SecretNumber is passed to the constructor of the GuessingGame, and the GuessingGame's guess() method attempts to get the correct guess within a specified number of tries.

 ### Aggregator